 Police recovered a radio and notebook linked to the attack.

-Metropolitan police posted photos on Twitter of four slain officers, who were identified as Anderson Cano, Fredy de Jesus Lopez, Yosimar Marquez and Freddys de Jesus Echeverria.
+The metropolitan police posted photos on Twitter of four slain officers, who were identified as Anderson Cano, Fredy de Jesus Lopez, Yosimar Marquez and Freddys de Jesus Echeverria.
+The name of the fifth slain officer was not immediately available.

 Later, also via Twitter, the department identified the fifth victim as patrolman Yamith José Rada Muñoz, saying he “joins the four dead heroes who lost their lives in the cowardly terrorist attack.”